No, LifeVac has a patented one-way valve system, this means when applied no air can be forced through the interchangeable sized masks.

-Yes, we offer face to face training, train the trainer training and free video training to suit you’re needs.
+Yes, we offer face-to-face training, train the trainer training and free video training to suit your needs.

 No, LifeVac is an FDA, Canadian Health Service, MHRA and CE registered medical device for sale and use in other appropriate countries where registrations are obtained.

 Barotrauma is usually associated with positive pressure, usually of the lower respiratory tract rather than the upper airway, resulting from high inflation pressures and damaging the lung parenchyma.
 Suction devices which generate a ‘negative’ (sub-atmospheric) pressure will not damage distal tissues beyond the larynx.

 Yes.
 It is recommended to add LifeVac to the training due to the ease of use and due to the potential consistency of use.
 The training should consider the availability and non-availability of LifeVac devices.
 If the LifeVac device is unavailable and not within reach, while it’s being retrieved from the first aid kit, it is required that the BLS protocol to be carried out promptly.
 Once available, LifeVac can be used almost instantaneously once BLS protocol has failed.
 Training on LifeVac is easy and “Train the Trainer” programs are available.